akilm/Physical-Design/README.md

 Transistion time is the time needed for a signal to pass from 10% to 90% or from 20% to 80% of its final state.
 The delay of a cell can be deduced from the standard cell library, it is a function of input transition time and output capacitance load.The input and output slew can be found using ngspice waveforms by locating the 20% and 80% points and subtracting them

+## Labs

+# Day 3

+## ngspice Inverter Simulation
+Inverter model was created as a spice deck and simulations were run on the model.ngspice was used to obtain the transfer characteristics(Input voltage vs Output Voltage) and transient analysis (Input and Output Voltage vs Time).
+Different delay parameters were calculated using the plots obtained from ngspice.

+## Euler's Path and Stick Diagram
+As discussed earlier, Euler's Path provides an improved stick diagram and subsequently the layout.
+Euler's path provides the order in which the inputs are to be arranged in the final layout.
+A non-euler based design and euler path based design for a same logic function was performed and it proved that using Euler's path provides lesser congestion between the metal layers and more optimised layout.

+## Post-Layout extraction and Simulation
+The layout can be drawn manually through Magic layout tool or can be automated with the help of scripts written in tcl.Once the layout is complete, the input nets are labelled by clicking on the gates followed by post layout extraction.
+Post layout extraction of SPICE model gives more insights regarding the parasitics that occur after creating the layout. the spice deck is run and the plots are looked again to verify that there is some difference between the pre-layout and the post layout simulations.

+## CMOS Fabrication Process
+16-Mask CMOS Process summary:
+* Selecting a substrate.
+* Creating active region for transistors
+* N-Well and P-Well formation
+* Formation of ‘gate'
+* Lightly doped drain(LDD) formation
+* Source and drain formation
+* Steps to form contacts and interconnects(local)
+* Higher level metal formation

+## Labs

+# Day 4

+## Timing modelling using delay tables

+## Timing analysis with ideal clocks

+## Clock Tree synthesis

+## Timing analysis with real clocks

+# Day 5

+## Final Steps for RTL2GDS